 Staff should attend the library session in the University’s new staff induction programme

-All library users should ask if you need help, and take advantage of the advice and support that is available
+Request help when needed and take advantage of the advice and support that is available

-|Feedback any comments or suggestions to the library and make use of all available feedback opportunities e.g...
-Students’ Union, Course reps, Staff Student Liaison Committees, Student Sounding Board
+|Feedback any comments or suggestions either directly to the library or via other feedback opportunities e.g. Students’ Union, Course reps, Staff Student Liaison Committees, Student Sounding Board

-Library staff aim to resolve queries when they are raised.
+Library staff who aim to resolve queries when they are raised.
 However, if this is not possible, you will be provided with the details of the person your question is being referred to and they will respond promptly

 Raise any queries promptly